hmcts/delete_testing/docs/index.md

 We are going to update the application by changing the home page with an environment variable.

-Environment variables are managed in the [Helm](https://helm.sh) chart that has created for you.
+Environment variables are managed in the [Helm](https://helm.sh) chart that has been created for you.
 The chart is in the `charts/$app-name` folder.

 1. Open the `values.yaml` file inside the Helm chart.